osodevops/aws-terraform-module-tableau-public/examples/tableau-infrastructure-modules/environments/staging/tableau-standalone/README.md

 # Using tableau-cluster
-The following files must be modified in order to use the Tableau module
+The following files must be modified in each deployment directory in order to use the Tableau module
 - backend.hcl
 - terraform.tfvars